Prosper-133/Better-Health-Nigeria/README.md

 # Better-Health-Nigeria

 Better-Health-Nigeria is a team project on health consultation disparities in rural Nigerian areas.
+The project was carried out during the Alx_africa Professional Foundation Course.

 ## Team Members